 Grant in 2021

 Autonomous Healthcare is a medical technology company focused on transforming clinical care workflows through automation.
-By developing advanced healthcare technologies, it aims to revolutionize critical care and peri-operative care.
-The company's solutions continuously analyze bedside monitoring data to identify and address adverse events, thereby enhancing patient safety and care efficiency.
-This innovative approach enables healthcare professionals to reduce hospital lengths of stay for patients, ultimately improving overall healthcare outcomes.
+It develops innovative technologies aimed at revolutionizing critical care and peri-operative care sectors.
+By continuously analyzing bedside monitoring data, the company introduces automated solutions that promptly address adverse events detected during patient monitoring.
+This proactive approach enables healthcare professionals to enhance patient outcomes and significantly reduce hospital lengths of stay, demonstrating a commitment to improving the efficiency and effectiveness of healthcare delivery.

 ThermoGenesis Holdings